-So how can you may Rothko inspired Easter eggs without any paint?!
+So how can you make Rothko inspired Easter eggs without any paint?!
 Just use pretty much everything else.
 These eggs are a combination of layers… from traditional egg dyeing to adding nail polish and even colored pencil.
 Here’s how to make your own…

 Materials Needed to Make Rothko Easter Eggs

-- brown eggs
+- brown eggs OR wooden eggs (like these)

 - Easter egg tablet dye set (like this)

 - nail polish (in at least two colors, but in the same color family)

 - color art pencil (a contarsting color than the nail polishes)

 - paper towels or rag that can get dirty